LucianSpitzner/plasmetheus/docs/source/running.rst

 .. code-block:: console

    (plasenv) $ python3 plasmetheus.py <setupFileName>

+where you specify your setupFile without its directory or its .json ending.

 If the specific AMITIS simulation has not been analysed before, Plasmetheus will create a filtered particle file and place it into the corresponding data folder.
 Then, it will start the calculations.